Santorini (Thera) is one of Greece’s most famous and most popular islands. Situated in the Cyclades, Santorini is unbelievably beautiful.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

-Why is the sand black?
+Why is the sand black in Santorini?

 When the volcano erupted in that devastating explosion 3,600 years ago, the entire island was covered in pumice, volcanic ash, and lava.
 These ingredients are what give the black sand beaches their onyx color.